 As the film opens, we get some insight into the killers.
-Their faces; however, are covered up, so we are given some element of mystery.
-From this, we are introduced to our four characters who consistently deliver the cliché horror one-liners that we’ve all seen before.
+Their faces, however, are covered up, so we are given some element of mystery.
+From this, we are introduced to our four characters, who consistently deliver the cliché horror one-liners that we’ve all seen before.
 The dialogue feels extraordinarily forced, and ultimately it’s nothing new.
 If you have ever seen a teenage horror flick, this is a carbon copy of all of them.
-Our couples have personal problems which are holding them back in life, or they are cheating and telling lies.
+Our couples have personal problems that are holding them back in life, or they are cheating and telling lies.
 From the introduction, I struggled to have a reason to care or cheer on anyone to survive the night.
-That’s kind of odd for an audience member to feel, right?
+That’s odd for an audience member to feel, right?
 Shouldn’t I care about the main characters?
 Or at least one of them?

 If you like your films filled with gore and blood, well look no further than this R+18 film.
 The kills for most of the film’s duration come across as more slapstick and accidental with the added gore.
 For those who enjoy torture gore, you will need to stick around, at least for the third act.